 Top 10 longest running musicals in West End history

 The West End has been home to thousands of shows over the year, but there is occasionally a musical that is more popular than the rest.
 Some West End musicals have garnered a great legacy and have been around in the capital for many years.
-Whether it’s the incredible soundtrack, bright visuals or emotional storylines, we count down the 10 longest running musicals to ever run in the West End, and why they have captured audiences for many years.
+Whether it’s the incredible soundtrack, bright visuals or emotional storylines, we count down the 10 longest running West End musicals and why they have captured audiences for many years.
 Find out more about the 8 longest-running West End plays.

-Buddy – The Buddy Holly Story was one of the first “jukebox musicals” to be performed in the West End.
+Buddy – The Buddy Holly Story was one of the first ‘jukebox’ West End musicals.
 Dramatising the life of Buddy Holly, audiences saw Buddy travel to New York to pursue a performing career.
 With a soundtrack including “That’ll be the Day” and “Johnny B. Goode”, the production won Best New Musical at the 1991 Olivier Awards.
 The show has also toured the UK, breaking the record for the longest continuous tour at 4 years and 35 weeks.

 8: Chicago (18th November 1997 – 1st September 2012)